jeaq01/E-commerce-Back-End/README.md

-# Regex Explanation of matching an Email
+# Matching an Email Regex Explanation

 ## A brief tutorial about how to understand what a Regex is, it's components and usage.